More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Vectors for Developing AI Hardware and Software

 \subsection{Limitations of Biological Inspiration}

 A key issue not addressed by current understandings of AI or NI is a concrete description of how these systems so effectively process natural data.
 Progress in understanding has been made through modeling ``infinitely wide'' neural layers, but questions such as how wide must a neural layer be, what is the most effective depth, how many attention blocks are optimal, what is an appropriate degree of overparametrization, and what are the best training strategies are still shrouded in mystery~\parencite{novak_neural_2019}.
-These choices are guided not by hard theoretical features and constraints but by empirical trends obtained at enormous expense.
+These choices are guided not by concrete theoretical understanding and constraints, but by empirical trends obtained at enormous expense \cite{dubey_llama_2024}.

-Lacking a ``thermodynamics'' of the ``work'' carried out by biological and artificial neural networks, one may only guess at the true differences in capacities between the two systems.
+Lacking a sound theoretical underpinning, one may only guess at the true differences in capacities between two possible systems.
 Could current AI systems be shrunk down to a tenth or a hundredth of their current size through an architectural or mathematical trick?
 Or is overparametrization a key feature that allows generalization and stability?
 Theoretical underpinnings hint at the answers to these issues, but concrete resolution remains out of grasp~\parencite{bubeck_universal_2021}.
 Nonetheless, these issues must ultimately be resolved in order to allow AI systems to be truly engineered rather than brewed in a cauldron brimming with a costly brew of data, GPUs, and attention blocks.

 Furthermore, AI systems must be engineered to push the ``intelligence frontier'' beyond even the capabilities that have been demonstrated in biology: the Landauer limit of an irreversible computing operation is 18 meV at room temperature, approximately 10 orders of magnitude above today's most efficient computers~\parencite{plenio_physics_2001, Green500_2024}.
 By integrating new devices, physical representations, and computing methodologies, artificial computing can improve beyond even the impressive capabilities achieved by biological evolution.